Bernanke: U.S. needs faster growth to lower unemployment

 U.S. gross domestic product grew 3 percent in the fourth quarter, but is expected to have slowed to just below 2 percent in the first three months of this year.
 For all of last year, it grew only 1.7 percent, which would normally be too slow to move the unemployment rate lower.

-U.S. stocks extended their gains with each of the major indexes up at least 1 percent and government debt prices trimmed their losses after Bernanke's comments.
-The dollar turned negative against the euro and trimmed its gains versus the yen.

-The U.S. central bank lowered overnight interest rates to near zero in December 2008 and has bought $2.3 trillion in debt securities to drive other borrowing costs lower to spur faster growth and cut unemployment.
+Sluggish economic demand has kept alive the potential for more Fed bond purchases, despite the signs of improvement in the labor market.

-The policy does have its detractors, including some inside the central bank.
-Philadelphia Fed President Charles Plosser on Monday said central banks should not have unfettered ability to purchase assets because that violates the traditional separation of monetary and fiscal policymaking and can allow governments to inflate away debts.
+The policy does have detractors, including some inside the central bank.
+Philadelphia Federal Reserve Bank President Charles Plosser on Monday said central banks should not have unfettered ability to purchase assets because that violates the traditional separation of monetary and fiscal policymaking and can allow governments to inflate away debts.

 "Granting vast amounts of discretion to our central banks in the expectation that they can cure our economic ills or substitute for our lack of fiscal discipline is a dangerous road to follow," Plosser told a conference in Paris.

-After its last two policy meetings, the Fed said it would likely keep rates near zero at least through late 2014.

-However, upbeat economic signs, including solid employment growth, have led investors to anticipate an earlier move.
-Last week, interest rate futures showed dealers expected the first rate increase in July 2013.
-Bernanke's speech appeared aimed at pushing back against those expectations.
+That discomfort and differences over the outlook for the economy have led to an unusually wide range of views among policymakers over the proper course.

+While a few officials are pushing for a further easing of monetary policy and some think rates might not need to rise until 2016, a hawkish minority believe the Fed would do well to reverse course this year.
+Bernanke is likely in the middle, biding his time to determine whether more bond purchases are needed but resolute in his thinking that any rate hikes can wait until 2014, analysts say.

-The Fed chief reiterated his concern about long-term unemployment, which he said could cause workers' skills to atrophy, and he argued against the notion that much of the problem was due to structural factors that monetary policy could not address.
+The Fed chief reiterated his concern about long-term unemployment, which he said could cause workers' skills to atrophy, but he argued against the notion that much of the problem was due to shifts in the economy that had made workers' skills obsolete.
+If that were the case, the Fed might need to tighten policy sooner rather than later.

 "The continued weakness in aggregate demand is likely the predominant factor.
 Consequently, the Federal Reserve's accommodative monetary policies, by providing support for demand and for the recovery, should help, over time, to reduce long-term unemployment as well," he said.